Muñoz, Nueva Ecija: Economy

 There are many new establishments in Munoz in the past few years.
 Notable are Jollibee Munoz, Mang Inasal Munoz, 7/11, BDO, Land Bank, Novo, Lucky 99, Friendship Supermarket, Inc (FSi), and the Villa-Mendoza Training Institute, are now major landmarks on the city.

-Robinson, Save More and Pure Gold has also initially identified locations in the city for future construction.
+In terms of commercial and shopping sector, Robinsons, Savemore and Puregold has also initially identified locations in the city for future construction.
+Fast-food chain operator Jollibee already established their store in the city.

 With a bustling market center with rice trading as a major economic activity, it has transformed into its present status as a Science City by virtue of Republic Act 8977 on December 9, 2000.
 Being a science city, Muñoz was acknowledged as one of the members of League of Cities of the Philippines and became a pilot city of achieving the United Nation's Millennium Development Goals.